SPACE celebrates World Space Week in October, every year

 - Famous Space Themed Person or Object Talk: Dress up as your favorite famous space themed person or object (ex Sally Ride or Philae) and give a short talk about who you are and your accomplishments in School Assembly.

 - Spin off events: Discuss spin-offs from space to Earth to educate the public about how space does help in everyday life.
+Here is the list of the spin offs about which you can inform them.

 - Science – Or is it fiction: Have a sci-fi to science event by talking about science fiction and how close it is – or not – to becoming science in School Assembly or classroom.